Cádiz expedition (1625): Expedition

 By October 1625, approximately 100 ships and a total of 15,000 seamen and soldiers had been readied for the Cádiz Expedition.
 An alliance with the Dutch had also been forged, and the new allies agreed to send an additional 15 warships commanded by William of Nassau, to help guard the English Channel in the absence of the main fleet.
 Sir Edward Cecil, a battle-hardened soldier fighting for the Dutch, was appointed commander of the expedition by the Duke of Buckingham.
-The choice of commander was ill-judged because Cecil was a good soldier but had little knowledge of the sea.
+The choice of commander was ill-judged, because Cecil was a good soldier but had little knowledge of the sea.

 The expedition began from Plymouth Sound on 6 October 1625, but the voyage was plagued with difficulties.
 Stormy weather threatened the ships, rendering many of them barely seaworthy and causing major delays.
-By the time the fleet escaped from the storms and arrived in Spanish waters, it had become apparent that they were too poorly supplied to conduct the mission properly and that they were too late to engage the West Indian treasure fleet because of the storms they had encountered; in any case, the treasure fleet had used a more southerly passage than usual.
+By the time the fleet escaped from the storms and arrived in Spanish waters, it had become apparent that they were too poorly supplied to conduct the mission properly and that they were too late to engage the Spanish treasure fleet because of the storms they had encountered; in any case, the treasure fleet had used a more southerly passage than usual.

+Composition of Fleet

+Wimbledon's fleet was composed of three squadrons, of which the primary vessels were: